mattyod/wsrun/README.md

 Package Options:
   --recursive, -r  Execute the same script on all of its dependencies, too                    [boolean] --package, -p    Run only for packages matching this glob.
-Can be used multiple times.        [array] --changedSince   Runs commands in packages that have changed since the provided source
+Can be used multiple times.        [array] --changedSince   Runs commands in packages that have changed since the provided source control
-                   control branch.                                                             [string]
+                   branch.                                                                     [string]

 Misc Options:
-  --if                   Run main command only if this condition runs successfully --ifDependency         Run main command only if packages dependencies passed the condition
+  --if                   Run main command only if this condition runs successfully --ifDependency         Run main command only if packages dependencies passed the condition (not
-                         (not available in parallel mode)                                     [boolean] --fast-exit, -e        If at least one script exits with code > 0, abort                    [boolean] --collect-logs, -l     Collect per-package output and print it at the end of each script    [boolean] --prefix               Prefix output with package name                                      [boolean] --rewrite-paths        Rewrite relative paths in the standard output, by prepending the
+                         available in parallel mode)                                          [boolean] --fast-exit, -e        If at least one script exits with code > 0, abort                    [boolean] --collect-logs, -l     Collect per-package output and print it at the end of each script    [boolean] --no-prefix            Don't prefix with package name                                       [boolean] --rewrite-paths        Rewrite relative paths in the standard output, by prepending the
                          <root_folder>/<package_name>.                                        [boolean]
-  --bin                  The program to pass the command to                                    [string] --done-criteria        Consider a process "done" when an output line matches the specified
+  --bin                  The program to pass the command to                                    [string] --done-criteria        Consider a process "done" when an output line matches the specified RegExp --exclude, -x          Skip running the command for that package                             [string] --exclude-missing, -m  Skip packages which lack the specified command in the scripts section of
-                         RegExp
+                         their package.json                                                   [boolean]
-  --exclude, -x          Skip running the command for that package                             [string] --exclude-missing, -m  Skip packages which lack the specified command in the scripts section
+  --report               Show an execution report once the command has finished in each
-                         of their package.json                                                [boolean] --report               Show an execution report once the command has finished in each package                                                              [boolean]
+                         package                                                              [boolean]

 Other Options:
   --help             Show help                                                                [boolean] --version          Show version number                                                      [boolean] -c                 Denotes the end of the package list and the beginning of the command.
-Can be
+Can be used
-                     used instead of "--"                                                     [boolean] --concurrency, -y  Maximum number of commands to be executed at once                         [number]
+                     instead of "--"                                                          [boolean] --concurrency, -y  Maximum number of commands to be executed at once                         [number]

 ```